jannis-baum/Vivify/docs/CONTRIBUTING.md

   docs(#134): mention convention in CONTRIBUTING.md
   ```

-- Make sure you are not adding any merge commits to your branch
+- Make sure there are no merge commits on your branch
-- Open a pull request, include the issue it relates to in the body, for example:
+- Open a pull request, include the issue it relates to in the body, e.g. `Closes
-  `Closes #69`
+  #69`
-- Wait for a review! 🩵
+- Wait for a review!

 For more information on how to get started, read on!